chef/chef-web-docs/chef_master/source/config_json_delivery.rst

 .. end_tag

-The ``config.json`` file is located at the root of the ``.delivery`` folder that is located within a project managed by Chef Automate and configures that project to publish to a Chef Automate pipeline.
+The ``config.json`` file is located at the root of the ``.delivery`` folder that is located within a project managed by Workflow and configures that project to publish to a pipeline.

 Structure
 =====================================================